ctcchan/ctc-C.tools/README.md

 9. Construct a multiplication table with inversion in rotation: The multiplication table is both inverted and rotated.
 10. Compute the prime set from a given set
 11. Print the table of pitch class sets: This program calculates the Prime Set from a given set of pitches.
 It uses a text files that contains all the Forte numbers of pitch sets and references it through C++'s 'standard IO.
-12. Find all permutations of a given set
+12. Find all permutations of a given set: This program finds all permutation of a set given by the user.
-13. Find all subsets of a given set
+13. Find all subsets of a given set: This program finds all subsets of a set given by the user.

 ### Download ###
 Download using Git.